bookercodes/pusher-chatkit-tut/README.md

 ```

-* Once you connect to Chatkit you get a `currentUser` object that represents... the current connected user
+* Once you connect to Chatkit you get a `currentUser` object that represents the current connected user
 * Chatkit is "user-driven" meaning most if not all interactions happen on the `currentUser`
-* In this case we call `subscribeToRoom` on the `currentUser` (`currentUser.subscribeToRoom`)
+* In this case, we call `subscribeToRoom` on the `currentUser` (`currentUser.subscribeToRoom`)
-* `subscribeToRoom` takes an event handler called `onNewMessage` that is fired each time a new message arrives.
-Because we specific `100`, it is also called _retroactively_ for up to 100 most recent messages.
-This allows you to easily show users their recent messaages and introduce context around the current conversation that might be happening
+* `subscribeToRoom` takes an event handler called `onNewMessage` that is called in real-time each time a new message arrives
+* Because we specified `100`, `onNewMessage` is also called _retroactively_ for up to 100 most recent messages.
+This allows you to effortlessly show your user their recent chat history
-* It is a fair chunk of code but in pracice, al lwe're doing is taking those new messages` updating our container state, and rendering them in the `MessageList` we defined before.
+* There is a fair amount of code here but once you distill it, all we're doing is taking new messages and updating the cotnainer state.
+When the state is updated, the new messages are rendered automatically.
+The _significant_ chat-related code couldn't be more minimal

 ## Step 9.
 Sendmessages

+We're on a roll!

-Come on, we're on a roll.
-Let's allow users to send messages by first creating a SendMessagEForm.js comoonent in `/src/comonents`:
+Next let's allow users to send messages by first creating a `SendMessageForm.js` component in `./src/components`:

 ```diff
 + import React, { Component } from 'react'